One officer killed, another 'fighting for his life' after Baton Rouge shooting

 BATON ROUGE, La. — One of the two Baton Rouge police officers wounded in a shooting Sunday has died.

-According to our partners at The Advocate, one of the officers has died and the second officer is in the hospital "fighting for his life."
+Baton Rouge Police Chief Murphy Paul confirmed the officers death and said the second officer is in the hospital "fighting for his life."

-The suspect was taken into custody without incident several hours after the shooting, according to the report.
+The suspect in the shooting, 36-year-old Ryan Kato, was taken into custody around 4 p.m. after a standoff with police.

+Police received a tip that Kato, a suspect in an earlier homicide, was at a house in the 3100 block of Conrad Drive Paul said.
+Officers went to the address to contact Kato when he allegedly opened fire on police, shooting them in the front yard.

+Both officers were rushed to the hospital as Kato shut himself inside the home, starting a stand off with police that would last hours.

+Kato is believed to have shot and killed 58-year-old Curtis Richardson earlier that morning, according to Paul.
+Police say the shooting was likely domestic violence related.

-The police officers and suspect have no been identified, but Police Chief Murphy Paul said the deceased officer had been with the department for 21 years.
+The police officers have not been identified, Chief Paul said the deceased officer had been with the department for 21 years and the surviving officer is a seven-year veteran.

-The shooting occurred when officers responded to a call Sunday afternoon in the 3100 block of Conrad Drive.
-The shooting reportedly occurred inside a house after officers made contact with the suspect.
+"Not only were these police officers public servants, they were fathers, husbands, loved by their families," Paul said.

 More Stories: